ryanwakabayashi/remoteid-simulator/README.md

 ----------------------------------------------------------------------------------------

-To test broadcasting and remoteID **run all in seperate terminals**:
+To test broadcasting and remoteID:
+**Note: run all in seperate terminals**

 run from broadcast directory:
 ./broadcast